 St. Bartholomew’s is privileged to have professional section leaders serve in each vocal part within the parish choir.
 From the greater San Diego community, they are teachers and mentors, singers and students; they serve as soloists as needed, help shape the sound of their section, and guide new singers in the choir.

-Born and raised in San Diego, Sean McCormac has served as tenor section leader at St. Bart’s since 2011.
+Sean McCormac, tenor section since 2011.
 Home-schooled from kindergarten through 12th grade, he attained his bachelor’s degree in vocal performance from Cal State Northridge.
 Sean also serves as tenor section leader for the La Jolla Symphony Chorus.
 He is a frequent performer with the San Diego Pro Arte Voices and has provided solo work for the Palomar College Chorale and Bodhi Tree Concerts.

-Sophia (Sophi) Gonzalez is in her first year as soprano section leader at St. Bart’s.
-She is working toward a degree in music education at San Diego State in hopes of a career in choral directing and instruction.
+Sophia (Sophi) Gonzalez, soprano section leader.
+Sophia is working toward a degree in music education at San Diego State in hopes of a career in choral directing and instruction.
 Sophi teaches music part-time at St. Martin of Tours Academy in La Mesa and in the last year served as SDSU University Chorus Manager and as coordinator for Choral Collage, SDSU’s first national choral festival.
-During the summer 2017, she worked as vocal director for the San Benito Stage Company production of Annie.
+During summer 2017, she worked as the vocal director for the San Benito Stage Company production of Annie.